 This textbook represents my attempt to develop a modern, one-semester first course in computer graphics, which would typically be taken by a computer science student in the third or fourth year of college.
+(Whether it will continue to be appropriate is an open question, given the always-rapid changes in the field of computer graphics.)

-A reader should have substantial experience with at least one programming language, including some knowledge of object-oriented programming and data structures.
-Everyone taking the course at my college will have had at least two semesters of programming, and most will have additional experience beyond that.
-Students here have studied the Java programming language, but the book should also be accessible to people with background in other languages.
+A reader of this book should have substantial experience with at least one programming language, including some knowledge of object-oriented programming and data structures.
+Everyone taking my own computer graphics course has had at least two semesters of programming, and most will have additional experience beyond that.
+My students have studied the Java programming language, but the book should also be accessible to people with background in other languages.
 Examples in the book use Java, C, and JavaScript.
 The essential features of those languages are covered in an appendix.
 (If you need to learn programming from the beginning, try my free introductory Java textbook, which is available at http://math.hws.edu/javanotes.)

-I used Version 1.0 of this book as the textbook for a course in Fall 2015.
-Version 1.1 corrects some errors and typos and adds some material that was covered in the course but was not in Version 1.0.
+I used Version 1.0 of this book for a course in Fall 2015.
+Version 1.1 corrected some errors and typos and added some material.
+It was used in the Fall 2017 version of my course.
+The current version of the book, Version 1.2, makes more corrections, but the major change is that the chapter on three.js has been updated to use Release 89 of three.js.